-Hotels: We work with top-rated 3-star hotels in Aguas Calientes (Machu Picchu Pueblo), such as Susanna INN, Intipunku, and Waman Hotel; you can upgrade hotels or book your hotel.
+- Hotels: We work with top-rated 3-star hotels in Aguas Calientes (Machu Picchu Pueblo), such as Susanna INN, Intipunku, and Waman Hotel; you can upgrade hotels, or you can book your hotel.

-Meals: For the first lunch, we provide a box lunch prepared with fresh local products; dinner is served in a local restaurant in Aguas Calientes.
-Vegetarian, Vegan, Gluten-Free, and other diets are available.
+- Meals: For the first lunch, we provide a box lunch prepared with fresh local products; dinner is served in a local restaurant in Aguas Calientes.
+Vegetarian, Vegan, and Gluten-Free options are available.

-Trains: TreXperience is the only company that includes the Panoramic trains (Vistadome or 360°) during the Short Inca Trail.
-You will travel to Km 104 on the Expedition or Voyager train, and to return on the second day, you will board the panoramic trains with comfortable seats and wide windows to enjoy the fantastic landscapes.
+- Trains: TreXperience is the only company that includes the Panoramic trains (Vistadome or 360°) during the Short Inca Trail.
+You will travel to Km 104 on the Expedition train.
+To return on the second day, you will board the Vistadome panoramic train with comfortable seats and wide windows to enjoy the fantastic landscapes.

 - Distance: 16 km / 10 miles